 - James I's work was remarkably innovative for its time, relying on a relatively unfortified style drawing heavily on nascent Classical ideals.
-Although primarily residential, it was monumental in scale, and focused on the largest hall yet built in Scotland. - Externally, the range was dominated by a majestic entranceway, centrally placed and adorned with large-scale sculpture and heraldry, possibly French inspired (eg., Pierrefronds).
-Six regularly-spaced windows near the top lit the great hall behind.
-The large dais window to their left, and the remains of the three-towered 'pretend' barbican (defensive forework) near the north end, were part of James IV's bold and imaginative remodelling of the great hall; the barbican may well have been intended to do more than impress, for it cleverly hides the flying buttresses behind, required to prop up the sagging NE corner. - The courtyard façade is dominated by the arched entranceway, above which are three ornate niches originally housing statues representing the Three Estates (bishops, nobility and burgesses); these rest on stone brackets carved with figures representing musicians and have carved canopies in the form of 'fairytale' castles.
+Although primarily residential, it was monumental in scale, and focused on the largest hall yet built in Scotland. - Externally, the range was dominated by a majestic entranceway, centrally placed and adorned with large-scale sculpture and heraldry, possibly French inspired (for example, Pierrefronds).
+Six regularlyspaced windows near the top lit the great hall behind.
+The large dais window to their left, and the remains of the three-towered 'pretend' barbican (defensive forework) near the north end, were part of James IV's bold and imaginative remodelling of the great hall; the barbican may well have been intended to do more than impress, for it cleverly hides the flying buttresses behind, required to prop up the sagging north-east corner. - The courtyard façade is dominated by the arched entranceway, above which are three ornate niches originally housing statues representing the Three Estates (bishops, nobility and burgesses); these rest on stone brackets carved with figures representing musicians and have carved canopies in the form of 'fairytale' castles.
 Surmounting all this are angels with outstretched wings, under a projecting cusped ogee arch.
-The first-floor round-headed door to its left was probably added in phase 3 as part of James IV's refashioning of the great hall within. - Internally, the lower floors of the range comprise a confusing labyrinth of dark cellars, including a guardroom and prison, and kitchens.
+The firstfloor round-headed door to its left was possibly added in phase 3 as part of James IV's refashioning of the great hall within, though a first floor entrance is always likely to have existed. - Internally, the lower floors of the range comprise a confusing labyrinth of dark cellars, including a guardroom and prison, and kitchens.
 The upper floor is dominated by the great hall at the centre, which in its present form dates from Phase 3, including its regally-sized fireplace in the south wall, its three bays topped with foliate-capital piers carrying the lintel, with corbels for statues in front of the sloping chimney breast.
-The barrel vault high above it not only supported the phase 3 SE tower but also acted as a 'canopy of honour' for the royal dais; the remainder of the hall was covered by a higher timber roof.
+The barrel vault high above it not only supported the phase 3 south-east tower but also acted as a 'canopy of honour' for the royal dais; the remainder of the hall was covered by a higher timber roof.
 The large dais window through the adjacent east wall also dates from this phase.

-• At the opposite (north) end of the hall, in the NE tower beyond the 'screens passage', was the court kitchen, with three serving hatches through which food was passed to the hall.
+• At the opposite (north) end of the hall, in the north-east tower beyond the 'screens passage', was the court kitchen, with three serving hatches through which food was passed to the hall.
 Part of a splendid minstrels' gallery survives above the screens passage.